-An application by an interstate practitioner for admission is to -
+An application by an interstate practitioner for admission is to - r.
+783D Part 32 - Proceedings under particular statutes

 - (a) be made by originating application in accordance with these Rules of Court; and - (b) be accompanied by a notice in the prescribed form.